mjaidi/portfolio-gridsome/content/projects/en/stroc.md

   - image: https://res.cloudinary.com/mjedi/image/upload/v1593605893/portfolio/stroc4.png
   - image: https://res.cloudinary.com/mjedi/image/upload/v1593605891/portfolio/stroc6.png
   - image: https://res.cloudinary.com/mjedi/image/upload/v1593605891/portfolio/stroc7.png
----
+content: >-
   Stroc is a corporate website showcasing the expertise of one of the largest construction companies in Morocco.
 It is a static site available in French and English with a blog and a recruitment area.
+---